How to go to China for a short holiday WITHOUT getting a visa in advance! (Updated August

 Overview:

-Type: Landing, approved on arrival without a visa subject to conditions below
+Type: Approved on arrival without a visa subject to conditions below

 Name: Hainan Visa-free entry